descobee/country360/README.md

 - Image Slideshow.

 ## Application Packages
-### In order to make the application to be of good standard, some packages were used.
+### In order to make the application of good standards, some packages were used.
 These include:
 - Flutter SVG for SVGs.
 - Flutter RiverPod for State Management.
 - Carousel Slider for sliding images.